redkite-labs/redkitecms-docs/book/environments.rst

 What changes between using one front controller instead another one?
 Just the configuration.
-In fact, your application may have as many front controllers you require and each of them has a different configuration that changes the behaviour of your application.
+In fact, your application may have as many front controllers you require and each of them has a different configuration that changes the behaviour of your application that runs in one particular environment.

 So we can say that "Each front controller defines an environment".